Part 1 – The rite of Baptism – The Proper Wording Used In Baptism

 In Part 3 of this study this comment is found: “In fact, the practice of substituting sprinkling for baptism was unheard of until A.D.
 253.”
 This seems to coincide with what the early Roman Church was doing with Matthew 28:19.

-The truth of the matter is that the Papacy was inserting verses not originally found in the Greek texts to support the Trinitarian beliefs that were being brought into the early Christian church from paganism.
+The truth of the matter is that the Papacy was inserting verses not originally found in the Greek texts to support the Trinitarian beliefs and practices that were being brought into the early Christian church from paganism.
 (See our study on Introduction to the Deity (Arianism and Daniel 7:24) [click on shaded area].)
-Another text of Scripture the Papacy has inserted into the Scriptures is found in 1 John 5:7.
+A text of Scripture the Papacy has inserted into the Scriptures is found in 1 John 5:7.
 "When Erasmus published his version of the Greek New Testament, he left out the additions to 1 John 5:7 from his first two editions (1516, 1519), arguing that he could not find those words in any Greek manuscript.
 Pressured by some (Catholics) to include this addition to the Greek text, Erasmus proposed that if they could show him a single Greek manuscript in which the addition was found, he would include it in his next edition.
 Sure enough, they came up with a Greek manuscript in which the addition was found, one, scholars believe was dated from the sixteenth century AD, translated from Latin to the Greek and added to the Greek text.
 Erasmus subsequently included it in his 1522 edition of the Greek New Testament."

 So we find in these verses pertaining to the rite of baptism the “mystery of iniquity,” which Paul talked about in 2 Thessalonians 2:7, already at work during his life time, having changed the wording to what we now find in Matthew 28:19 and in 1 John 5:7.